-The development of biopharmaceutical product candidates is capital-intensive.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing and planned clinical trials of zilovertamab and ONCT-808, continue research and development and initiate clinical trials of our other development programs, including our preclinical ROR1 CAR T and DAARI programs, and seek regulatory approval for our current product candidates and any future product candidates we may develop.
-In addition, as our product candidates progress through development and toward commercialization, we will need to make milestone payments to the licensors and other third parties from whom we have in-licensed or acquired our product candidates, including zilovertamab, and any candidates from our ROR1 CAR T and DAARI programs.
-If we obtain regulatory approval for any of our product candidates, we also expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution and we will need to make royalty payments to the licensors and / or other third parties from whom we have in-licensed or acquired our product candidates.
+The development of biopharmaceutical product candidates is capital intensive.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing and planned clinical trials of ONCT-534 and ONCT 808 and seek regulatory approval for our current product candidates and any future product candidates we may develop.
+In addition, as our product candidates progress through development and toward commercialization, we will need to make milestone payments to the licensors and other third parties from whom we have in licensed or acquired our product candidates, including ONCT 534, ONCT 808, and zilovertamab.
+If we obtain regulatory approval for any of our product candidates, we also expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution and we will need to make royalty payments to the licensors and other third parties from whom we have in licensed or acquired our product candidates, including our DAARI, ROR1 CAR T and zilovertamab programs.